 To be eligible to purchase a “BMR” unit, a household must meet specific income and first-time homeowner requirements as detailed in this overview.

 This document is an informal overview of the BMR program only.
-The formal rules and requirements of the Mayor’s Office of Housing BMR program are described fully in the City and County of San Francisco Inclusionary Affordable Housing Program Monitoring and Procedures Manual 2013 ("Procedures Manual").
+The formal rules and requirements of the Mayor’s Office of Housing and Community Development BMR program are described fully in the City and County of San Francisco Inclusionary Affordable Housing Program Monitoring and Procedures Manual 2013 ("Procedures Manual").
 Each BMR unit is governed by the Procedures Manual that is in place at the time of the purchase.

 APPLYING FOR A BMR UNIT

 Applicants must submit a complete application to the seller or seller’s agent by an established deadline date.
-MOH will hold a public lottery for the available BMR units in each development.
-Placing high on the lottery list does not guarantee the unit, as applicants must still be qualified by the MOH, must be the correct household size for an available BMR unit, and must be able to secure a mortgage loan.
+MOHCD will hold a public lottery for the available BMR units in each development.
+Placing high on the lottery list does not guarantee the unit, as applicants must still be qualified by the MOHCD, must be the correct household size for an available BMR unit, and must be able to secure a mortgage loan.

 Back to Top